diegonaranjo/change_internal_reference_for_sku/README.md

 In the XML files, change the "string" attribute from "SKU" to any text you want.

+## Installation & Upgrade
+1️⃣ Copy the module to your Odoo addons directory.
+2️⃣ Restart Odoo and upgrade the module list.
+3️⃣ Install the module from the Apps menu.

+## Upcoming Features
+🔹 Option to toggle SKU visibility in the settings and personalize the text name.

+📢 For suggestions or improvements, feel free to contribute! 🚀

 Support & Issues 🆘

 * 🐛 Report issues via GitHub Issues